Pre-conference school site visits are a fixture of the conference—and a key activity of successful teacher-powered teams.

 HSRA is dedicated to providing all young people a chance to realize their full potential, despite any previous setbacks.
-As we engage students through music and the exploration and operation of the music business, we demonstrate that core learning areas and real world, 21st century skills can be acquired at the same time.
+As they engage students through music and the exploration and operation of the music business and other creative endeavors, they demonstrate that core learning areas and real world, 21st century skills can be acquired at the same time.
 More than just earning a high school diploma, HSRA prepares students for a positive post-secondary education and life.

 Level Up Academy

 White Bear Lake, MN | Suburban, charter | Grades K-8

 In a Personalized Learning experience, students are aware of what they are learning, why they are learning, and how they learn best.
 They become self-directed learners and develop the behaviors and mindsets for success.
 Level Up Academy’s emphasis on personalized learning honors each child’s stage in development and to guides them to mastery at their own pace.
 Their students continually “LEVEL UP.”
 This differs from the calendar and age-driven model of social promotion.
 By tapping into the intrinsic motivation and curiosity of every child, Level Up Academy students reach their full potential.

 Henderson, MN | Rural, charter | Grades K-12

 Established in 1994, MNCS currently operates an elementary site grades K-6, and a secondary site grades 7-12.
 The two campuses serve more than 200 students from 13 surrounding communities within a 45-mile radius.
 MNCS follows a project-based curriculum where students each receive an individualized learning plan with focus on learning from hands-on experiences, while still focusing on basic skills such as math, reading, and writing.
 Credit is earned based on the quality of learning demonstrated at the end product of the project.
 Students are given responsibility and choice regarding what they learn at MNCS.
 Students set their own goals and accomplish their own tasks with the guidance of Advisors and staff.

 Northwest Passage High School